Forest-Newark/tiy-homework-animal-shelter/README.md

 List Animals

 If the user chooses option 1 in the main menu they will see a list of animals.
 Animals will be printed out with an index that can be used to view that animal (EG: main menu option 3).
 The list will include the name of the animal and the type of animal (dog, cat, bird, etc).
-This data will be retrieved from the ArrayList of Animal instances.
+This data will be retrieved from the ArrayList of com.forestnewark.Animal instances.

 After the list of animals has been printed out, the main menu will be printed again.